By Zeb Holmes and Ugur Nedim

 “Why did he do it?
 He did it as an error of judgement, he did it in a jovial mood, he didn’t do it to shock anyone.”

-Deputy Chief Magistrate Chris O’Brien was ultimately persuaded to exercise his discretion under section 10 of the Crimes (Sentencing Procedure) Act 1999 and not impose a criminal conviction upon Callinan, provided he enter into a 12 month good behaviour bond.
+Deputy Chief Magistrate Chris O’Brien was ultimately persuaded to exercise his discretion under section 10 dismissal or conditional release order of the Crimes (Sentencing Procedure) Act 1999 and not impose a criminal conviction upon Callinan, provided he enter into a 12 month good behaviour bond.

 Section 5 of the Summary Offences Act 1988 (NSW) contains the offence of obscene conduct, providing that: